Grizzelbee/ioBroker.espresence/README.md

 ## ESPresence adapter for ioBroker

-Presence detection with ESP32
+Presence detection on room level with ESP32

 This projects implements an ioBroker adapter for the ESPresence project, which can be found [here](https://espresense.com/) This project is currently (2022-09-01) in a pretty early state.

 ## Prerequisites:
 1. ESP32 devices flashed with ESPresense
-2. MQTT broker (server) like mosquitto, ioBroker.mqtt-adapter in server mode, or any other
+2. MQTT broker (server) like mosquitto, ioBroker.mqtt-adapter in server mode, or any other up and running
-3.
+3. ESP devices set up und connected to the mqtt broker

 ## Changelog
 <!--